-Autism Queensland provides speech pathology and occupational therapy services for individuals of all ages from our centres in Brisbane at Sunnybank Hills and Brighton, and regionally from Gladstone, Rockhampton, Mackay and Cairns.
-Individual speech pathology and our Talk to Learn groups are also available in Inverell in NSW.
+Autism Queensland provides speech pathology and occupational therapy services for people of all ages from our centres in Brisbane at Sunnybank Hills and Brighton as well as from Gladstone, Rockhampton, Mackay and Cairns.
+They are also available via telepractice if required.
+Individual speech pathology is also available in Inverell in NSW.
 (Read more about our Inverell service.)
-We also provide psychology services in Brisbane and Cairns.
+Limited psychology services are currently available in Cairns and Mackay.

 Our therapists have a broad range of experience, skills and additional certifications to best cater to the individual needs of the person accessing their services.
 They use a strengths-based, client and family-centred approach and deliver evidence-based interventions in line with current research.
 They work alongside our specialist teachers and regularly share knowledge and expertise.
 All therapists access regular clinical supervision from senior professionals in their disciplines and participate in a range of continuing professional learning activities throughout the year.

 The Research and Development team, led by Dr Jill Ashburner, provides our therapists with access to the most current information concerning evidence-based approaches, ensuring the delivery of high quality, evidence-informed assessment and interventions to the individuals who access our services.

 Speech pathologists play a key role in helping individuals who have difficulties with communication.
 They can also assist those people who have difficulty with mealtimes, including sensitivities to foods and drinks, or safely swallowing food and drink.

 Communication and social interaction challenges are an integral part of the autism diagnosis and many people on the autism spectrum can benefit greatly from further developing their skills in these areas.

-For young children, speech pathology is recommended as early as possible to achieve maximum results.
+For young children, speech pathology (also referred to as speech therapy) is recommended as early as possible to achieve maximum results.
 Older children and adults, including those who have not previously accessed intervention, can also benefit greatly.

 Autism Queensland’s speech pathologists deliver assessment and therapy for all ages, in the clinic, at home, and in the community.
 Some of the skill areas in which they can provide assistance include: